Section 119 of the Constitution of Australia: Interpretation

-Usage
+Invocations

 Section 119 is referenced in the provisions of the Defence Act 1903 relating to the circumstances in which the federal government may call out the Australian Defence Force.
 The act states that references to "domestic violence" in the act shall have the same meaning as in section 119.

 The second limb of section 119 has only been invoked by state governments on a handful of occasions, which occurred during the 1910s and 1920s.
 The first formal request made by a state government under section 119 was in 1912, when Queensland premier Digby Denham requested federal assistance to deal with the 1912 Brisbane general strike.
 Andrew Fisher's government refused the request on the grounds that it was "under circumstances which are proper to be dealt with by the Police Forces of the States".
 In 1919, New South Wales premier William Holman cabled acting prime minister William Watt to request assistance against "the danger of quarantined soldiers escaping their confinement and then being liable to arrest by local police".
 The situation was resolved by the military internally.
 A 1971 review of the Commonwealth Archives Office found five further instances in which state governments had requested that the military be deployed to quell civil unrest, although no formal reference was made to section 119.
 In each instance the request was refused by the federal government.